 Today, with an11:30 am start, the session ran longer than the day before but was complete by 2:30 pm, with a leisurely lunch break preceding the almost 30 minute afternoon session.
 In three weeks, hours the jury has listened to testimony could be counted on one hand.
 Now the whole gang breaks for the long weekend, planning three days for the trial next week before starting a summer adjournment and returning in September.
 At the current rate of progress, the trial should last for about four more years.
 It’s a tough pace but a BMW X6 M is now over 100 grand.
 Work’s gotta happen.
 Life’s not all fun.

 I have a theory about why courtrooms largely sit empty throughout the day.
-First, there is all the preparation needed for the material that couldn’t be prepared in the years waiting for the trial to begin.
+First, there is all the preparation needed for material that couldn’t be prepared in the years waiting for trials to begin.
 And, the day can’t start too early because judges just aren’t morning people.
-Extended lunches are a necessity because that is prime meeting time for lawyers to spend with prospective clients and breaking early in the day allows for a full 18 holes before sundown.
+Extended lunches are a necessity because that is prime time for lawyers to meet with prospective clients and breaking early in the day allows for a full 18 holes before sundown.

 If I can be more serious, it is amazing that we have a provincial government that wages war on hospital workers, paramedics, school teachers and others but raises not a peep about the privileged few who manage the vital justice system with virtually no accountability to anyone.
 It is not a coincidence that more politicians are lawyers than any other profession.